-Pencils You really want a light lead pencil that is easy to erase.
-Get whatever pencils you enjoy working with.
-B pencils are softer; H pencils are harder and carve into the paper but give a very precise line.
+B pencils are softer while H pencils are harder and tend to carve into the paper but will give you a very precise line.
 Get a variety, or a set of pencils that are for drawing or sketching.
-PLEASE save yourself headaches and do not use a standard #2.
-2B, HB, and 2H are standards-one or two of each is an easy way to start, or consider buying a set.
-If you know you have a heavier hand and erase a lot, go with a B number.
-If you feel like you need discipline in lightening your hand stroke, go with a 6H.
+2B, HB, and 2H are standards-one or two of each is an easy way to start, or consider buying yourself a set.
+If you know you have a heavy hand and erase a lot, go with a B number.
+If you feel like you need discipline in lightening your heavy-handed strokes, go with a 6H.
 It will force you to not be eraser happy. ©